curityio/chatgpt-example-app/TASKS.md

 # Tasks

+- Run this and understand the token logic it uses
+- Do JWT authentication
+- Error handling and logging to refine
 - Fix MCP Inspector and debug with MITM proxy
 - Do a real test with BankID

-## MCP Server

-- Do JWT authentication
-- Get HAAPI test working - handle developer setup aspect
-- Error handling and logging to refine
+- Merge sub-branch and add some notes to the main PR

-## GitHub Summary in Main PR